Catholic priests in public office: In canon law

 Roman Catholic canon law discourages and restricts members of the clergy from holding secular civil or political office.
 Canon 285 of the 1983 Code of Canon Law, which governs the Latin Church, states that priests "are to avoid those things which, although not unbecoming, are nevertheless foreign to the clerical state" and prohibits clergy from assuming "public offices which entail a participation in the exercise of civil power."
 The same canon makes an exception for priests who have the permission of their bishop.

 Laws by country

 The constitutions of Bolivia, Costa Rica, El Salvador, Honduras, Nicaragua, and Venezuela prohibit members of the clergy from serving as president.
 The Constitution of Paraguay prohibits clergy of any religion from becoming candidates for president, vice president, senator, deputy, or departmental governor.
 The Constitution of Myanmar prohibits "members of religious orders" from serving as president or as members of the Pyithu Hluttaw, the lower house of parliament.
 Article 130 of the Constitution of Mexico prohibits clergy from holding any public office, among other restrictions.

 Andorra

 The Bishop of Urgell is a ruling co-prince of Andorra; the bishop's ex officio role as a monarch has existed since 1278.
 The bishop additionally sends a personal representative to rule as a viceroy in their stead.

+United States

+In the early days of the American republic, many states had laws prohibiting clergy from holding public office.
+Most states repealed these laws, and only Maryland and Tennessee continued to have these laws in the 20th century.
+In 1974, a federal district court held the Maryland statute unconstitutional, and in 1978, in McDaniel v.
+Paty, the U.S. Supreme Court held the Tennessee statute unconstitutional.
+The effect of McDaniel is that no state or federal government may constitutionally prohibit clergy from holding public office.